Article

 In manufacturing operations, around 70% of production time is non-added value.
 This is a result of batch production with long Lead Times, production lines with unbalanced operations, dysfunctional and non-ergonomic warehouse and production layouts, or team leaders that are firefighting and focused on operational tasks instead of on improving their teams’ performance.

-• Implement one-piece flow from raw materials to finished products by implementing line design and standard work.
+• Implement a one-piece flow from raw materials to finished products by implementing line design and standard work.

 • Synchronise logistics loops between production and logistics.